wp-plugins/leaflet-maps-marker/readme.txt

 * integrated [donation links](http://www.mapsmarker.com/donations) to show your support for this plugin :-)

 = Technical details =
+* full support for responsive designs (= automatic resizing of maps if viewport is wider than map width)
 * Wordpress Multisite compatibility
 * Full RTL (Right-to-Left) Language Support
 * plugin was successfully tested to ÖNORM 7700 and OWASP TOP 10 for security issues